SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-28-youre-scaring-me.md

   local drugstore.
 You got this.
 Just do it.
 - __Don't be a super-spreader of misinformation.__  Fox and Facebook are _terrible_
   sources of information.
-- __Vote, dammit!__ (If you are eligible to vote in the Georgia Senate run-off.)
+- __Vote, dammit!__ (If you are eligible to vote in the Georgia Senate run-off, 2021-Jan-05.)
 Look, it really matters that you vote.
-You already know my opinion, but really: you can't possibly be _undecided_, can you?
+You already know my opinion, but
+  really: you can't possibly be _undecided_, can you?
 Even if you're a lifelong Republican just now awakening to the damage accrued since Reagan&hellip; well, get over it and vote that sort of thing out of office at every level.
 As someone who grew up Republican, I promise you: it doesn't hurt.
-A Republican vote is a vote for continued dysfunction;
-  Vote for Ossof &amp; Warnock instead.
+A Republican vote is a vote for continued dysfunction; vote for Ossof &amp; Warnock instead.
+Maybe kick a couple bucks their way, as we've done here at Chez Weekend.
+They're good guys.
+  [Stacey Abrams](https://en.wikipedia.org/wiki/Stacey_Abrams) says so, and she seems to know what she's doing.
 - __Get vaccinated:__ When your turn comes, get whatever COVID-19 vaccine is on offer.
   It'll be covered by your insurance.
 Even if you are uninsured (really?!  still?), it will be cheap &ndash; much cheaper than dying.
 So take the vaccine, _thank_ the clinician who